Listening, support & prayerful affirmation for LGBTQIA+ people and their loved ones

 The service aims to provide a safe space and dignity for every person at a time when these cannot be taken for granted.

-We recently set clear expectations of inclusion and respect towards LGBTQIA+ people, their families and friends.
-Since then, we have continued to receive many requests for guidance and support.
+We have set clear expectations of inclusion and respect towards LGBTQIA+ people, their families and friends.
+Since publishing the guidance, we have continued to receive many requests for guidance and support.
 Our chaplaincy begins its work in the hope and expectation that LGBTQIA+ people, and those close to them, are no longer left feeling on the margins of the Church.